 Iowa voters say GOP lawmaker right to say no to health bill

-Rebuffing President Donald Trump and Republican leaders on their health care bill seemed like a major political misstep for Iowa Rep. David Young, who quickly was punished by a political action committee linked to House Speaker Paul Ryan.
-Nearly three weeks later, voters in Young's southwestern Iowa district - Republicans and Democrats - say the GOP congressman made the right move.
+Rep. David Young, R-Iowa, speaks during a town hall meeting, Wednesday, April 12, 2017, in Des Moines, Iowa.
+Rebuffing President Donald Trump and Republican leaders on the GOP health care bill seemed like a major political misstep for Young, who quickly was punished by a political action committee linked to Speaker Paul Ryan.

 Add your comments below